-The Hnatyshyn Lecture is the most prestigious stroke lecture awarded in Canada, and is administered by the Heart and Stroke Foundation in collaboration with the Canadian Stroke Consortium and the Canadian Partnership for Stroke Recovery.
+The Hnatyshyn Lecture is the most prestigious stroke lecture awarded in Canada, and is administered by the Heart and Stroke Foundation in collaboration with the Canadian Stroke Consortium and CanStroke.
 Traditionally it has taken place at the Canadian Stroke Congress (CSC) as a feature plenary session.

 As we evolve, and with the current pause in the Congress, this lecture now takes place at a regional stroke event.
-For 2022, this lecture will take place as a feature session in conjunction with the Atlantic Canada Stroke Congress, which will be held October 21, 2022.
+For 2023, this lecture will take place as a feature session in conjunction with the World Stroke Congress, which will be held October 10-12, 2023 in Toronto.